Alaska reduces cash outflow, but is still burning $5.5 million a day

 As of June 1, Alaska says it had “cash and short-term investments, of approximately $2.8 billion.”

-In April, the government provided Alaska $992 million in relief aid as it doled out payroll protection grants and loans to the major airlines.
+In April, the government provided Alaska $992 million in relief aid as it doled out payroll-protection grants and loans to the major airlines.

-And under the Coronavirus Aid, Relief and Economic Security (CARES) Act, Alaska expects to receive another approximately $29 million in payroll protection funds for its baggage handling subsidiary McGee Air Services.
+And under the Coronavirus Aid, Relief and Economic Security (CARES) Act, Alaska expects to receive another approximately $29 million in payroll-protection funds for its baggage handling subsidiary McGee Air Services.

-The paycheck protection funding ensures that employees will be retained and paid through the end of September.
+The paycheck-protection funding ensures that employees will be retained and paid through the end of September.
 However, in October, layoffs are likely as the airline shrinks to reduce the cash burn.

 Alaska also continues to negotiate with the U.S. Treasury the terms of $1.1 billion in federal loan funding through a separate program authorized under the CARES Act.